article thumbnail

 EdTech Magazine

 Classrooms are dynamically impacted by the dual forces of technological evolution and student expectation.
 Student engagement is changing, driven by digital natives looking to combine organic social interaction with science, technology, engineering and math discovery.
-Stand-and-deliver discourse won’t do it for Gen Z students.
-After a basic introduction to concepts or events, students work in groups to engage with what they’ve learned.
+The STEM Robots Revolution Hits K–12.

 Insiders